cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

  <!--></!-->

-> Describe the concept and clinical application of MAC in relation to inhaled anaesthetic agents
+> <p style="color:purple";>Describe the concept and clinical application of MAC in relation to inhaled anaesthetic agents</p>

 <!--></!-->

-> Describe how the pharmacokinetics of drugs commonly used in anaesthesia in neonates and children differ from adults and the implications for anaesthesia
+> <p style="color:purple";>Describe how the pharmacokinetics of drugs commonly used in anaesthesia in neonates and children differ from adults and the implications for anaesthesia</p>

 <!--></!-->

 > <p style="color:purple";>Properties of an ideal inhalational anaesthetic agent</p>

 Inhaled anaesthetics are chemicals with general anaesthetic properties that can be delivered by inhalation.
 They can be divided into:
 * **Volatile** anaesthetic agents
 Volatility refers to the tendency of a liquid to vaporise.
 Volatile agents include: